 Dissertation Requirements

-When the student has agreements from these individuals to serve on his/her committee, s/he should inform the Director of Graduate Studies of these members and the topic, and request the final committee member.
-The final committee member will be selected by the Director of Graduate Studies on the basis of expertise that complements the project and balance of faculty workloads.
+When the student has agreements from these individuals to serve on his/her committee, s/he should inform the Director of Graduate Studies of these members and the topic and request the final committee member.
+The final committee member will be selected by the Director of Graduate Studies on the basis of balance of faculty workloads and consideration of the topic of the project.

 Proposal document.
 Following formation of the committee, the student shall prepare a written prospectus or “mini-proposal" and present it orally to their committee.
 The purpose of the prospectus is to inform the committee members of a possible plan for the dissertation.
 The prospectus document must be no longer than 20 pages in the current APA editorial style.
 A reference list should be included in addition to the text.
 Appendices are neither required nor expected, but if they are included, they must be included within the 20-page limit.
 The student shall distribute the prospectus document to committee members at least 5 working days prior to meeting with the committee (working days are days on which UA offices are open), in electronic form and upload it to UA Box (contact the Graduate Program Assistant for assistance).
 The student should contact the Department Office Assistant to schedule a meeting room if being held in person.

 Preliminary document.
-Once the dissertation proposal has been approved by the committee, the student shall prepare the full dissertation proposal (the “preliminary document”) using a title page in the format shown at the end of this section of the Graduate Student Handbook.
+Once the dissertation proposal has been approved by the committee, the student shall prepare the full dissertation proposal (the “preliminary document”) using the guidelines found on the Graduate School's Thesis-Dissertation-Microsoft-Word-Template-2024.docx.
 There is no page limit on the preliminary document, but it is expected to be developed substantially beyond the mini-proposal.
 The writing and copy editing of the document is the responsibility of the student alone.
 Although committee members are not expected to review portions of the full proposal during its writing, they may be asked their advice at any time on matters related to the dissertation.
 The dissertation chair has the option of reviewing the completed full proposal before it is distributed to the entire committee.
 The dissertation chair may point out to the student areas in the proposal that need additional work; however, the intent of such a review is not to provide the student with faculty-written substitutes or additions to the proposal text.
-When available or as suggested by the dissertation committee in advance, results of pilot studies should be reported in the preliminary document.
+When available, or as suggested by the dissertation committee in advance, the results of pilot studies should be reported in the preliminary document.

 - Title of Document